WilliamFCipriano/QTmsg.io/README.md

 ### Warning: This is alpha software, when implemented over HTTPS it should be as secure as any HTTPS application but this is not designed to be used over HTTP for secure communcations.

-This is a work in progress.
-A devolpment server is located at https://qtmsg.io
+This project was a protoype encrypted chat client.
+It was written in Python 2 and Javascript.